-The Hospitalist’s Union admires and encourages those who seek an education no matter what their profession or line of work may be.
+We admire and encourage those who seek an education no matter what their profession or line of work may be.
 However, when individuals and an entire industry employ the guise of education to attempt to transform their line of work into another's profession (as demonstrated in this Patient Safety Guide), we have serious concerns.

 Creative Medical Marketing